rkaysen63/Mission-to-Mars/README.md

           {{ mars.facts | safe }}
         </div>

-* Custom Thumbnails - Displayed four Mars hemispheres in one row.
+* Using the Bootstrap 4 grid system, the four Mars hemisphere thumbnails were displayed in a single row.
+See opening image above the Table of Contents.

         {% for hemisphere in mars.hemispheres %}
         <div class="col-md-3">